Anupam-1068/Anupam-1068/README.md

 ## 📚 Education

-- Bachelor of Software Developent and Entrepreneurship, Estonian Entrepreneurship university of Applied Sciences
+- Bachelor of Software Development and Entrepreneurship, Estonian Entrepreneurship university of Applied Sciences

 ## 🤝 Let's Connect!